susom/ourvoice_ffmpeg_api/README.md

 curl -X PUT -H 'Content-Type: audio/x-wav' --upload-file apple.wav {SIGNED_URL}}
 ```

+## ffmpegTrigger
+- Function called on cloud storage upload trigger of either .wav or .amr filetypes
+- Converts audio format to .mp3 and stores in cloud storage

 ## Deployment
 The following commands can be run to deploy both cloud functions: